 Plan Dalet called for the Haganah to seize territory and expel potentially hostile elements from that territory.
 Where the controversy lies is in terms of its scope.
-Defenders argue that its aim was to secure the territory that was supposed to become part of an independent Jewish state under the terms of the UN plan, and that it only set out to expel groups that were actively, violently resisting a Jewish state.
+Defenders argue that its aim was to secure the territory that was supposed to become part of an independent Jewish state under the terms of the UN plan, and that it only set out to expel groups that were actively, violently resisting the creation of that state.
 Critics say the plan was a land grab, intended to expand the borders of the Jewish state beyond what the UN envisioned and to expel all Arabs from that territory.
-A middle ground argues that the intent of Plan Dalet was to defend Jewish territory under the UN plan but that its lack of specificity allowed front-line commanders to interpret it as they wished in terms of who got to stay and who was forced to go.
+A middle ground argues that the intent of Plan Dalet was to defend Jewish territory under the UN plan, but that its lack of specificity allowed front-line commanders to interpret it as they wished in terms of who got to stay and who was forced to go.

 Jordan, Syria, Egypt, and Iraq began preparing to invade Palestine.
-Lebanon prepared a small force to participate, but the Israelis knocked it out of the war very quickly.
+Lebanon also prepared a small force to participate, but the Israelis knocked it out of the war very quickly.
 The Haganah, meanwhile, anticipating the eventual Arab intervention, focused its efforts on breaking a Palestinian blockade around Jerusalem.
-The resulting Operation Nachshon succeeded in mid-April, and subsequent Jewish operations secured the Haganah’s position in Jerusalem against the Arabs.
+The resulting Operation Nachshon succeeded in mid-April, and subsequent Zionist operations secured the Haganah’s position in Jerusalem against the Arabs.

 Israel’s declaration of independence on May 14 was followed immediately—really, Syrian forces invaded from the north on that same day and Egyptian forces invaded from the south a day later—by the expected Arab invasion.
-Haganah—now the core of the Israeli Defense Force—was for the most part able to halt the Arab advances, which weren’t coordinated, and capture several towns and cities.
+Haganah—now the core of the Israeli Defense Force—was for the most part able to halt the Arab advances, which weren’t coordinated, and captured several towns and cities.
 Only around Jerusalem did the Arabs have any success—Jordanian forces were able to take East Jerusalem, while the Israelis seized control of West Jerusalem.

 A UN-brokered four-week truce went into effect on June 11, and despite the arms embargo that accompanied it the IDF used the time to import vast amounts of weaponry and more than double its size from around 30,000 to around 65,000.
 The Arabs reinforced their armies with fighters sent from Saudi Arabia, Morocco, and Yemen, but were still outnumbered by the Israelis.
 Yes, that story you heard about the outnumbered, outgunned Israeli army fending off hordes of Arabs was not true—there was probably no point during the 1948-1949 war at which the Israelis were fielding fewer troops than their Arab opponents combined, and they definitely had the advantage in weaponry.
-But the size of the respective combatant forces mattered far less than the fact that the Israeli army was a unified command fighting for a single cause—the defense of their new homeland—while the various Arab armies were never able to put their own national interests aside and get on the same page.
+But the size of the respective combatant forces mattered far less than the fact that the Israeli army was a unified command fighting for a single cause—the defense of their new homeland—while the various Arab armies were never able to put their own national allegiances aside and get on the same page.

 All told, the 1948 war was an event of profound ramifications that fundamentally changed the course of Middle Eastern history.
 Israel’s birth as an independent nation had been punctuated with a decisive military victory, its boundaries now far exceeding what the UN had laid out in 1947.
 The West Bank and East Jerusalem became part of Jordan and Gaza part of Egypt, though of course the 1967 Six Day War changed that.
 Some 750,000 Palestinians either fled or were expelled from the new nation (this is known as the nakba, or catastrophe, by the Palestinians), fueling a refugee crisis and resistance struggle that still haven’t been resolved.
-Tens of thousands of Jews began leaving Muslim countries to emigrate to Israel, either voluntarily or because they were kicked out or driven out in the wake of the war, and that migration continued into the 1970s and even up to the Islamic Revolution in Iran in 1979.
-Combined, these mass migrations fundamentally changed Israel’s demographics.
+Tens of thousands of Jews began leaving Muslim countries to emigrate to Israel, either voluntarily or because they were driven out in the wake of the war, and that migration continued into the 1970s and even up to the Islamic Revolution in Iran in 1979.
+Combined, these mass migrations completely changed Israel’s demographics.